Pink Dot SG: Pink Dot Penang

-Pink Dot Penang was launched in 2011 in Penang and was well received in the local LGBTIQ community.
+Pink Dot Penang was launched in 2011 in Penang and was well received in the local LGBTQ community.
 A group called "Penang Freedom to Love" was formed after the event to continue spreading the idea of "love has no boundaries".

 A 2014 Pink Dot event was planned to be held on 29 March at the 1926 Heritage Hotel in Penang, Malaysia by Penang Freedom to Love, SUARAM and other local groups.
 With the slogan "Sit in solidarity in the day, Dance together in the night", Pink Dot Penang was meant to be a two-part event, including a workshop during the day and a party at night.
 The event was cancelled on 16 March, however, due to religious pressure from Malaysia's Perkasa and other Muslim activists, who made police reports claiming the event was a "sex festival".

 No Pink Dot events in Penang has been held ever since.

 Pink Dot Toronto

-On 21 May 2016, ACAS (Asian Community AIDS Services) and the Chinese Canadian National Council's Toronto Chapter organised Pink Dot TO in Toronto, Ontario at Market 707 in support of LGBT Asians in Canada.
+On 21 May 2016, ACAS (Asian Community AIDS Services) and the Chinese Canadian National Council's Toronto Chapter organised Pink Dot TO in Toronto, Ontario at Market 707 in support of LGBTQ Asians in Canada.
 The event featured speeches, a march and performances.